davewasthere/davebeer/src/pages/posts/new-3d-printer-extruder.md

 date: '2023-03-09'
 ---

 My daughter and I were trying to do a few little experiments one day, one of which needed a 3d print.
 So cranked up the old Crealty CR6-SE and started printing.
-The feed wasn't working though, and when I pull on the lever the entire cover just broke into multiple pieces.
+The feed wasn't working though, and when I pulled on the lever the entire cover just broke into multiple pieces.

 <figure>
     <img src="/images/extruder-broken.jpg" alt="Whoops!
 That wasn't meant to happen." />
     <figcaption>Whoops!
 That wasn't meant to happen</figcaption>
 </figure>

  So I had to figure out what that part was, and how to replace it, and with what.
 Fortunately, it's a common problem and there are a lot of solutions.
 I ended up going with the metal extruder from [Creality3D](https://www.amazon.com.au/Comgrow-Creality-Extruder-Feeder-Aluminum/dp/B0831FZDCT) which is a direct replacement for the original plastic one.
 The only thing I wasn't sure about was whether it was for my printer or not, as it only said it was for the Ender 3/Pro and CR-10.
 But it turns out it's the same extruder, just with a different name.
+Or at least, it fit and worked perfectly on my printer, so I'm happy.

 <figure>
     <img src="/images/extruder-new.jpg" alt="The new metal extruder." />